Jackson Resident Learning Experiences

 Teleinsulin Practice Experience

-The resident will have the opportunity to work under Collaborative Practice Agreements to manage patients with insulin-dependent diabetes using a telemedicine model with the University of Mississippi Medical Center and the G.A.
-Carmichael Family Health Center.
+The resident will have the opportunity to work under Collaborative Practice Agreements to manage patients with insulin-dependent diabetes using a telemedicine model with the University of Mississippi Medical Center.

 Research Experience